LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

 Parent container for all actions taken on an amendment.
 Actions may come from the House, Senate, or Library of Congress.
 An `<actions>` element may include the following children:
 -	`<item>`
     -	Container for an action taken on an amendment.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
         -	`<actionDate>` (e.g. 2021-08-08)
             -	The date of the action taken on an amendment.
         -	`<actionTime>`